cloudfoundry-attic/lattice-release/docs/ltc.html.md

 `ltc` wraps the [Lattice API](/docs/lattice-api.html) and provides a simple interface for launching and managing applications based on Docker images.
 This document is a reference detailing all of `ltc`'s subcommands and options.
 You may find it helpful to also build a deeper understanding of how Lattice [manages applications](/docs/troubleshooting.html#how-does-lattice-manage-applications) and [Docker images](/docs/troubleshooting.html#how-does-lattice-work-with-docker-images).

+You can download the CLI from the [GitHub Releases](https://github.com/cloudfoundry-incubator/lattice/releases) page.

 ## Targetting Lattice

 ### `ltc target`